nidhaloff/igel/README.rst

 Igel supports most used dataset types in the data science field.
 For instance, your input dataset can be a csv, txt, excel sheet, json or even html file that you want to fetch.
 All these types are supported by igel.
 In the background, igel uses pandas to read and convert your input dataset to a dataframe.

+ Unlike other ML tools, igel is lightweight in the sense that it has minimal dependencies.
+Precisely, igel uses pandas in the background for data manipulation/preprocessing and sklearn for the machine learning part.
+Hence, it depends only on these two famous packages.

 Installation
 -------------